Love Island South Africa: Criticism

-Lack of Diversity
+Lack of diversity

 After the cast was announced the show received criticism and backlash over the initial cast and the fact that it was "too white" and complained that not enough black people were cast as part of the initial cast.
 The production team promised more diversity later on in the show.

-Poor Production Quality
+Poor production quality

 Further criticism emerged after the premiere of the show due to its poor production quality and editing.
 The network later apologised and promised to fix the issues with the production and editing quality.